chiaoyuntu/DeepLearning_FaceGen/README.md

 ## Dataset
-CelebFaces Attributes Dataset (CelebA) [2] is a large- scale face attributes dataset with more than 200K celebrity images showed as figure 3, each with 40 attribute annotations.
+[CelebFaces Attributes Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) is a large- scale face attributes dataset with more than 200K celebrity images showed as figure 3, each with 40 attribute annotations.
 The images in this dataset cover large pose variations and background clutter.
 CelebA has large diversities, large quantities, and rich annotations, including 10,177 number of identities, 202,599 number of face images, and 5 landmark locations, 40 binary attributes annotations per image.

 ### Data preprocessing - Attribute selection
 #### Histogram for 40 attributes